callum-hart/immutable-styles/docs/advancedConcepts/immutableMixins.md

 <mixins.button className="btn" />
 ```

 The example above targets elements of type `button` that have the class `btn`.
-The target element will recieve the three declarations (`padding`, `border-radius`, `font-size`) returned from the mixin.
+The target element will receive the three declarations (`padding`, `border-radius`, `font-size`) returned from the mixin.

 ### Children